iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 3 reviews"/>
 </p>

+> No exp. yet- just wondering- if u really want to PREVENT the spread of covid, wouldn't it be better to come up with an app that tracks actual outbreaks/cases, then alert ppl?
+Or, if I'm going into a high risk area.
+Let me kno?
+I'm pretty much buggered if I've already been exposed.
+Jus sayin<br> :date: __2020-10-14 05:27:02__

 > the only reason im downloading this is because it wont let me download some other games<br> :date: __2020-10-02 23:20:13__